-In house lens edging can be very profitable and can also increase satisfaction for your customers by decreasing turnaround time on orders, however it is not without its challenges.
+Choosing to perform lens edging in-house can be very profitable and can certainly increase customer satisfaction by decreasing turnaround time on orders, however it is not without its challenges.
 Currently one of the biggest challenges with in-house lens edging is working with today’s super slick optical lens coatings.
-These new lens coatings keep getting better and better for the consumer by making the surface easier to clean and more resistant to environmental conditions such as dust, water and oils, however this also makes them increasingly more difficult to hold securely in the lens edger.
-Here are some lens edging tips to help with your success in edging today’s lenses.
+These new lens coatings keep improving for the consumer by making the surface easier to clean and more resistant to environmental conditions such as dust, water and oils.
+However, this also makes lenses increasingly more difficult to hold securely in the lens edger.
+Here are some lens edging tips to help ease the process!

 Listen to the lens manufacturer